marboleda/wheres-waldo/README.md

 - Firebase Cloud Firestore database

 ## What did I learn?
-- How to integrate React with a Cloud Firestore back-end
+- How to integrate React with a Firebase Cloud Firestore back-end
 - CSS Positioning (static, relative, absolute)
 - How to use the pageX and pageY attributes to find a mouse click's coordinates